camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ### Code Conversion

-Now run the [Code Convertion - OpenRewrite Recipes](https://github.com/camunda-community-hub/camunda-7-to-8-code-conversion/tree/main/recipes) to refactor your code base.
-There are not recipes for any situation, but for this case it can already refactor the Camunda client API usage (RuntimeService etc) and the JavaDelegates.
+Now run the [Code Conversion - OpenRewrite Recipes](https://github.com/camunda-community-hub/camunda-7-to-8-code-conversion/tree/main/recipes) to refactor your codebase.
+There are no recipes for every situation, but for this case it can already refactor the Camunda client API usage (RuntimeService etc.) and the JavaDelegates.
 Add the following plugin to your pom.xml:

 ```xml
 <project>